Top 10 Megadrive Games

 Revenge of Shinobi Megadrive end boss battle

-As one of the Megadrive’s early showcase titles, Revenge of Shinobi had enormous pressure to prove what the new hardware could achieve.
-It didn’t just meet those expectations – it established a template for how action games could blend challenge with spectacle.
+As one of the Megadrive’s big early showcase games, Revenge of Shinobi had huge pressure to prove what the new system could do, and it didn’t just meet expectations but set the bar for cinematic action games.
+MegaTech recognized this, calling it “a stunning showcase that proves the Megadrive can bring arcade-quality games home.”

-6. Rocket Knight Adventures (1993)
+6. Rocket Knight Adventures (1993) – The most unique MegaDrive Game

 Genre: Action-Platformer | Developer: Konami